Analysts say there is a chance of record deflation in Q3

-The exemptions promoted by the government and the cuts in gasoline prices announced by Petrobras may cause the IPCA to register in this third quarter the biggest quarterly deflation of the Real Plan.
-After two consecutive months of falling prices, in July and August, economists consulted by the Estadão/Broadcast now monitor the chance of a new negative rate in September.
+The exemptions promoted by the government and the cuts in gasoline prices announced by Petrobras may cause the IPCA to register in this third quarter the biggest quarterly deflation since the Real Plan.
+After two consecutive months of falling prices, in July and August, economists consulted by the broadcast now monitor the chance of a new negative rate in September.

 Gasoline price cuts are behind expectations of deflation in September.
 Since July, Petrobras has reduced the amount charged for fuel four times.